JasonYao/JasonYao.github.io/content/about.md

 should be up to date with my work history, what I've worked on, things I've lead or done, etc.

-I'll be up-front on one aspect, in that in general
+I'll be up-front on one aspect- in general,

-**I don't work with third party recruiters**, so if you are one please save both of us some time and send me your favorite food recipe instead, with no expectations that I'll respond to inquiries.
+> **I don't work with third party recruiters**

+So if you are one please save both of us some time and send me your favorite food recipe instead, with no expectations that I'll respond to inquiries.

-I'm also not open to relocating from New York city, mostly because NYC and Montreal are the only places to get an actually good bagel.
+I'm also **not** open to relocating from New York city, mostly because NYC and Montreal are the only places to get an actually good bagel.